actionml/universal-recommender/README.md

 	    },{
 	      “name”: “genre”,
 	      “values”: [“sci-fi”, “detective”]
-	      “bias”: 1.2 // boost/favor recs with the `genre’ = `sci-fi` or ‘detective’
+	      “bias”: 0.2 // boost/favor recommendations with the `genre’ = `sci-fi` or ‘detective’
 	    }
 	  ]
 	}